NORTHERN, WESTERN AND EASTERN COLOMBIAN BIRDING TOUR 2018

 The Extension is only available to participants that were on the main tour.

-Your professional bird guides will be: Pablo Florez
+Your professional bird guide will be: Pablo Florez

 Photography assistance available from Majestic Feathers founder Kathleen Cameron

 RESERVATION DEADLINE MARCH 16, 2018

 Full payment for the tour is due on April 13, 2018

 Confirmed participants will receive a sign up packet and instructions for booking flights.
 Flights must not be booked before receiving information from Majestic Feathers to do so.